(About a 4 minute read.)

 Early on, I thought a Kickstarter was the way, but the more I looked into it, the more impersonal it seemed.
 It felt like the opposite of luxurious, plus I would also be giving a good percentage of the money I raised right over to the platform and that just seemed counterproductive.

 Then I thought, worst case scenario, I can take a loan from my 401k…just borrow from it for a few months until I had the chance to sell.
-My husband, who manages wealth (to essentially help people retire!) was not as impressed with this option, but agreed it was a solid alternative, and even offered a loan from his 401k if I needed more.
+My husband, who coincidentally manages peoples 401ks to help them retire was not as impressed with this idea, but agreed it was a solid option.
 I knew then that he thought this was something.
 He’s seen me fail and get back up.
-He’s seen me so passionate about projects that completely fall flat, but this offer proved to me that he saw something in this.
+He’s seen me so passionate about projects that completely fall flat, but his endorsement of the idea proved to me that he saw something in this.
 He believed in it as much as I did.

 That was definitely plan B, but there had to be a better plan A.

-There was the loan-shark route, which was brought to my attention a few times, but even the words alone felt sketchy…like out of a crime movie…no thanks.
+There was the "loan-shark route," which was brought to my attention a few times, but even the words alone felt sketchy.
 I could try to get a small business loan with the SBA, but found they usually want to see some kind of revenue first.
 Maybe a smaller bank that wouldn’t require much collateral would be willing to cough up some cash.
 I would explore all of these ideas, but my mind was set on another option…

 A private online pre-sale.

 It was my favorite of the bunch, against the guidance of my consultant, who said I wouldn’t sell one piece.
 You guys know I love a good challenge.
 I had nothing to lose.
-I would offer a special price and a special gift, for a limited time, and I can then use that money in pre-orders to pay for a portion of my production run.
+I would offer a special price and a special gift, for a limited time, and I could then use that money in pre-orders to pay for a portion of my production run.
 I just needed to figure it all out.